Why You NEED Omega 3 Fish Oil.

 In particular there is now extremely solid research supporting the heart health benefits of a higher intake of the Omega3 fats.
 The American Heart Association, on its website, urges us all to maintain a minimum intake of these essential fatty acids for the benefit of our heart, and evidence is clearly showing that a deficiency of these essential fatty acids can increase our risk of stroke and heart attack and even death.

-Evidence is showing that more Omega3 in the diet can help reduce high triglycerides which are also a risk factor for heart disease and death.
+Evidence is showing that more Omega3 in the diet may help reduce high triglycerides which are also a risk factor for heart disease and death.

 But it doesn’t just stop with heart health.
 There is growing evidence that an inadequate intake of the essential fatty acids can also be a risk factor in a wide range of other health issues.
 For example it is now well known that DHA, the most important of the Omega 3 fats, is the most prevalent fat in our brain, and that an adequate supply of DHA may well influence the development of cognitive abilities in infants as well as improve the memory for older people.
 You can get more by taking a high quality Omega 3 supplement